Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 A skeleton wearing tattered priestly vestments lies atop a marble slab in the center of the crypt.
 The domed ceiling overhead is painted with a glorious sun mural.

-Creatures that would take damage from exposure to sunlight (such as vampires) have disadvantage on all ability checks, attack rolls, and saving throws while in­
+Creatures that would take damage from exposure to sunlight (such as vampires) have disadvantage on all ability checks, attack rolls, and saving throws while inside this crypt.

 **Treasure**.
 Draped around the neck of the skeleton is a sun-shaped holy symbol (worth 25 gp).
 A good-aligned character who picks up the holy symbol hears a ghostly female voice.
-It whispers the following message:
+It whispers the following message

+"There is a grave to the west, with roses that never die, in a place built by healers, in a village called Krezk.
+When all turns to darkness, touch this holy symbol to the grave to summon the light and find a treasure long lost."